Four of Cups

 The answer is pain.

-There are two versions of what the reversed Four of Wands means.
-Some Tarot readers assume it means a deeper disconnection than the upright card, and others believe it means realizing the power of earning what gives you pleasure.
-This deck assumes the latter case, as it ties in most with the (albeit very brief!) description of this card in Waite’s Pictorial Key to the Tarot.
-More specifically it addresses blended pleasure.
+There are two interpretations of what the Reversed Four of Cups means.
+Some Tarot readers assume it indicates a deeper disconnection than the Upright card, while others believe it means realizing the power of earning what gives you pleasure.

-The reversal
+The Reversal

-None of us is perfectly desirable and this isn’t a perfect world.
-It could be worse, but let’s instead make it better!
+None of us is perfectly desirable, and this isn’t a perfect world.
+It could be worse, but let’s instead make it better.

 Card Design Process